JeffreyDeanBrown/OldhamLabSequencing/README.md

 **cat_samples**: This is a simple script used to concatenate the L001 and L002 samples of each isolate type

 The scripts should be somewhat annotated, so read through the comments within the scripts for help.

+## Note:

+Most of the notes on this project and an overview of software used is currently on the project's Microsoft OneDrive Folder.
+I sort out a way to organize & integrate these two things (the OneDrive and this Github) at a future date